Wondering what you’ll have to pay when you’re up and running with auto enrolment? We’re here to guide you through the costs.

-The costs and ongoing charges of setting up and running a workplace pension vary depending on the pension provider that you choose.
-They each offer different levels of service and support, which should be reflective of the amount you’re paying to setup and run your workplace pension.
+The costs and ongoing charges that go with setting up and running a workplace pension vary depending on the pension provider you choose.
+They offer different levels of service and support, which will most likely be reflected in the amount you pay to set up and run your workplace pension.

-When looking at these charges, you might want to consider how much time you’ll be able to spend on your auto enrolment duties, and whether this could be reduced by choosing a provider with a more comprehensive package.
+When looking at these charges, you might want to consider how much time you’ll be able to spend on your auto enrolment duties, and whether you could reduce this time by choosing a comprehensive package with another provider.

-From 1st October 2017, for new employers, auto enrolment duties and your PAYE duties will start at the same time.
-So it might make sense to choose a payroll solution that you can use for both.
-In terms of your auto-enrolment duties, the software might assess your workers and calculate contributions for you.
-The more the software does, the higher the charge is likely to be.
-The same will be true if you decide to use a payroll bureau.
+If you’re a new employer, your auto enrolment duties and PAYE duties will start at the same time.
+So it might make sense to choose the same payroll solution for both.
+When it comes to auto enrolment duties, the software might assess your workers and calculate contributions for you.
+The more the software does, the higher the charge is likely to be – this also applies if you decide to use a payroll bureau.

-Whenever your duties start, you’ll also need to make sure that you send the right communications to your employees at the right time – a crucial step in managing your workplace pension.
-If you need to upgrade your software to allow for this, there might be a charge.
+When your duties start, you’ll also need to make sure you inform your employees at the right time.
+This is a crucial step in managing your workplace pension.
+Just so you know, there might be a charge if you need to upgrade your software to allow for this.

 Part of making sure your workplace pension is compliant involves sending a range of regulatory communications to your employees.

 Some pension providers will offer software that can issue these communications for you.
 Check if your provider does, and if not then consider the time and money that would go into producing auto enrolment communications yourself.